 - questions to ask your development team to help them make the best technology decisions possible

 Accessibility means making things open to everyone.
 It also means ensuring there are no barriers that might prevent someone from using your service.

-This session will talk about what accessibility means for service managers and how to make sure your service is accessible.
+This session will talk about what accessibility means for service owner and how to make sure your service is accessible.
 You’ll find out about:

 - what accessibility means and why it matters

 - how to build accessible services and what standards to follow

 - who to involve in this work - and who to test your services with